2024-2025 Executive Board

 Medina is the current Mayor for the City of Cortez, but looks forward to serving all of Colorado and its diverse communities, all of which have unique needs and perspectives.
 Medina hopes to bring increased perspective and representation from rural southwest Colorado to the CML Executive Board.
 She has served on many local and statewide boards and been a public employee for over eight years.
 She is a skilled collaborator and strong listener, with a passion for public service.
 She appreciates this role with CML as a chance to contribute to a prosperous future for Colorado and its residents.

-Candy MeehanCandy Meehan, Norwood mayor
+Candy MeehanCandy Meehan, Mayor, Norwood

 Represents small population category of less than 8,000; term expires June 2026